 Q: How do Members experience wealth management at Meridian?

 DD: For us, wealth management includes everyone.
-With our structure, whatever you have, you have wealth, and an advisor will support you.
+With our structure, whatever you have, you have wealth, and a Financial Planner will support you.
 We always start with authentic conversations so we can understand where each person is in his or her financial journey.
 That allows us to meet people where they are and build a plan to achieve their goals.
 We want to know where people are, but also where they want to be.
 That’s why we emphasize, “where investing is personal.”
 We always start with the what and the why of each person’s wealth.
 What are your beliefs about money?
 Why do you save?
 Why do you invest?
 What are your goals?

 Not everyone can create a safe space to have those conversations.
 At Meridian, we talk a lot about the difference between IQ and emotional intelligence.
-Our team of advisors are highly accredited and experienced and their focus is on connecting emotionally with people; making them feel comfortable enough to share their stories and be vulnerable.
-People want to know that their advisors are there for them – to educate them, instill confidence and provide reassurance – regardless of what the markets are doing.
+Our team of Financial Planners are highly accredited and experienced and their focus is on connecting emotionally with people; making them feel comfortable enough to share their stories and be vulnerable.
+People want to know that their Financial Planners are there for them – to educate them, instill confidence and provide reassurance – regardless of what the markets are doing.
 The market volatility during the past few months as a result of COVID has proven the importance of that level of consistency.
 Members were used to hearing from us, so they knew that we would call, update, and provide timely information to calm the panic.
 We drew on precedents to reassure clients, prove the resilience of their plans and help them reorient their thinking to a more positive outlook.

 Q: How does Meridian’s approach to wealth management promote financial well-being?

 DD: We know that financial stress impacts a person’s overall well-being.
 So we work with our Members to alleviate financial stress.
 We educate them about investing, and through that process, they learn things about themselves.
 With education comes peace of mind; knowing that the goals they’ve shared are always the guide.
 The plan and purpose relate back to who Members are and what they shared with us, so there is a real sense of confidence that they are moving in the right direction.
 We want Members to feel heard, known, and empowered to make their own decisions.
-With that empowerment, they can choose to work solely with their advisors or they can leverage our online brokerage partnership with Qtrade Investor* as an additional component of managing wealth.
+With that empowerment, they can choose to work solely with their Financial Planners or they can leverage our online brokerage partnership with Qtrade Direct InvestingTM* as an additional component of managing wealth.

 To us, optimism is also really important.
 Relying on what motivates Members, we can pivot if variables change – whether it’s a life transition, a re-imagined goal or market fluctuations.
 We spend time building reliable precedents to provide reassurance when those shifts happen.